 - Total time:20 minutes

 - 1/4 cup chopped roasted red peppers

 - 1/2 cup giardiniera (Italian-style pickled vegetable salad, see note)

 - 1 medium garlic clove, minced (about 1 teaspoon)

 - 3 tablespoons extra-virgin olive oil

-- 1 large muffuletta-style roll (see note above)
+- 1 large muffuletta-style roll (see note)

 - 1/3 pound thinly sliced sweet soppressata

 - 1/3 pound thinly sliced capicola

 Combine olives, capers, peppers, parsley, giardiniera, and garlic in the bowl of a food processor.
 Pulse to chop until no pieces larger than 1/2-inch remain.
 Transfer to a bowl.
 Add vinegar and olive oil and stir to combine.
 For best results, let olive salad rest overnight before continuing to step 2.